FAQ

 General Questions

 Q: What is RECAP?
-A: RECAP is a hardware adapter that lets you record phone calls on your computer by converting phone headset audio into a stereo microphone signal.
+A: RECAP is a hardware adapter that records both sides of a conversation by splitting headset audio into a stereo signal — your voice on one channel, theirs on the other.

 Q: Do I need special software?
 A: No. Any recording software works (Windows Sound Recorder, Mac QuickTime, Audacity, etc.).
 We recommend Audacity (free) for best features.